 To manage this, exercise regularly to strengthen the back muscles, use proper posture, and avoid high-heeled shoes.
 You can also wear a maternity support belt, sleep on a supportive mattress, apply heat or cold therapy to the affected area, and try prenatal massage.

 Osteoporosis is a condition that causes the bones to become weak and brittle.
 This can lead to fractures, especially in the spine.
 Women are more likely to develop osteoporosis than men, and the risk increases with age.

-To prevent this, take calcium and vitamin D supplements, do weight-bearing exercises, avoid smoking and excessive alcohol consumption, use proper posture and body mechanics, and consider medications that can help prevent or slow bone loss.
+To prevent this, take calcium and vitamin D supplements, do weight-bearing exercises, avoid smoking and excessive alcohol consumption, use proper posture and body mechanics, and consider medications that can help prevent or slow bone loss, and hip arthritis.

 Endometriosis is a condition where tissue from the lining of the uterus grows outside of the uterus, such as in the pelvic cavity or on the:

 The tissue can attach to the back of the uterus or other organs in the pelvic region.
 Endometriosis is more common in women who have never had children, and the pain may be more severe during menstruation.